 The study of philosophy lies deep in William & Mary's roots.
-The College's charter in 1693 called for a “perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences” to be founded in the Virginia Colony.
-Over three centuries after the College's inception, the importance of an education in philosophy has only increased.
+W&M's charter in 1693 called for a “perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences” to be founded in the Virginia Colony.
+Over three centuries after the W&M's inception, the importance of an education in philosophy has only increased.

 Distinctive features of the current William & Mary Philosophy Department include these:

 - Distinguished faculty scholars publish and present research at national and international forums, on topics including moral psychology, social justice, practical rationality, philosophy of mind, metaphysics, theory of knowledge, philosophy of art, free will, moral responsibility, and ethics.

 - Our majors take intensive seminars, providing close contact with faculty and opportunities for spirited debate.